monero-integrations/monerowp/readme.txt

 * Bug fixing

 = 3.0.0 =
-Huge shoutout to mosu-forge who contributes a lot to make 3.0 possible.
+Huge shoutout to mosu-forge who contributed a lot to make 3.0 possible.
 * Ability to set number of confirms: 0 for zero conf, up to 60.
 * Amount owed in XMR gets locked in after the order for a configurable amount of time after which the order is invalid, default 60 minutes.
 * Shows transactions received along with the number of confirms right on the order success page, auto-updates through AJAX.